Count-Based Exploration with the Successor Representation: as an Exploration Bonus

-In other words, the SSR, obtained after a slight change to the SR, can be used to recover state visitation counts.
+Theorem~1 shows that the SSR, obtained after a slight change to the SR, can be used to recover state visitation counts.
 The intuition behind this result is that the phantom transition, represented by the $+1$ in the denominator of the SSR, serves as a proxy for the uncertainty about that state by underestimating the SR. This is due to the fact that $\sum_{s'} \pTilde(s, s')$ gets closer to $1$ each time state $s$ is visited.

-This result can now be used to convert the SSR into a reward function in the tabular case.
-We do so by using the SSR to define an exploration bonus, $r_{\mbox{ int}}$, such that the reward being maximized by the agent becomes $r(s,a) + \beta r_{\mbox{ int}}(s)$, where $\beta$ is a scaling parameter.
-Since we want to incentivize agents to visit the least visited states as quickly as possible, we can trivially define ${\bf r_{\mbox{ int}}} = -||\PsiTilde(s)||_1$, where we penalize the agent by visiting the states that lead to commonly visited states.
-Notice that the shift $(1 + \gamma)$ in $\chi(s)$ has no effect as an exploration bonus because it is the same across all states.
+This result also suggests that the exploration bonus we propose, $||\Psi(\cdot)||^{-1}$, behaves as a proper exploration bonus.
+It rewards the agent for visiting a state for the first times and it becomes less effective as the agent continues to visit that state.
+Hence, our approach does not change the optimal~policy because, in the limit, the norm of the SR (and the exploration bonus) converges to a constant value (see footnote~1):

+To validate the intuition that the SSR behaves similarly to the SR, we empirically evaluated the norm of the SR in the six states of RiverSwim as a function of the number of times those states were visited.
+Figure~\ref{fig:empirical_count} depicts the average result over the 100 runs used to generate the results in Table~\ref{tab:results_tabular_sarsa}.
+The plot shows that the norm of the SR does indeed grow as a function of state visitation counts.
+In this particular case, the norm of the SR grows at a rate between $1/n$, as suggested by the SSR, and $1/\sqrt{n}$, which is the rate at which TD often converges (Theorem 3.6; \citeauthor{Dalal18}~\citeyear{Dalal18}).